Pros and Cons Of A Puggle: Is It The Right Breed For Me?

 Be prepared to brush this mutt out every other day, especially in the spring.
 It needs to be prepared for the warmer weather ahead, so it will start to get rid of the old coat rather quickly.
 I suggest investing in a good de-shedding brush to help you in your combing endeavor.

-Puggles tend to get the same types of ailments that their ancestors have.
+Puggles tend to get the same types of ailments that their ancestors had.
 For instance, Pug’s lung, eye, joint, cardiovascular, and thyroid problems.
 A Beagle gives them epilepsy, cherry eye, hypothyroidism, and endless ear infections.
-Hence, as you can see, caring for a Puggle pal can come costly!
+Hence, as you can see, caring for a Puggle pal can be costly!

 If you cherish your good night’s sleep and were asking yourself “Do Puggles bark a lot?” before getting a Puggle pup, an answer would be yes, they do.
 Does a squirrel pass by?
 Is your mailman trying to make you sign for a certified letter?
 Barking session guaranteed!
 They also howl like a wolf if they are being left alone for a while.